Skip to main content Skip to complementary content

 Tutorial – Using the OpenAI analytics connector in Qlik Cloud

 This tutorial teaches you how to work with the OpenAI analytics connector to enhance your Qlik Sense apps with contextual depth from generative AI models.
-Specifically, it shows you how to use the connector with two different configurations.

 The examples in this tutorial can also be used for working with the Azure OpenAI analytics connector.